Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Dealing with sensor heterogeneity in air quality assessment

-To illustrate the impact of the random effect on the estimated fields, we analyze the temporal evolution of NO$_2$ concentrations at a fixed location, corresponding to the city of Milano.
-Figure \ref{fig:estimated_time_profile} shows the estimated hourly average profile (dashed black line), along with the sensor-specific curves shifted according to the $4$ technological categories considered in this study (solid colored lines).
-The global average curve reproduces the main diurnal pattern: a pronounced morning peak, a moderate decline in the afternoon, and a persistent level of pollutants in the evening, consistent with the patterns previously observed in the spatial maps.
-The solid colored curves, associated with the $4$ sensor technologies, show the effect of the measurement technique on the average curve.
-In particular, the $99\%$ confidence bands of the estimated $b_k$ in the bottom panel of Figure \ref{fig:estimated_time_profile} indicate that these sensor-specific effects, although small, are different from zero.
-The correction for the measurement technique accounted by the random term is thus modest in magnitude, as is actually expected for well-calibrated sensors.
-However, the ratio $\hat{\sigma}_\mathbf{b}^2 / (\hat{\sigma}_\mathbf{b}^2 + \hat{\sigma}^2) = 13.52 \%$ confirms that the random component captures a relevant portion of the total variability.
-Moreover, the considered model permits separating the spatio-temporal field, that reflects the actual pollutant dynamics, from the random component, that accounts for systematic deviations due to sensor characteristics.
+To illustrate the impact of the random effects on the estimated fields, we analyze the temporal evolution of NO$_2$ concentrations at a fixed location, corresponding to the city of Milano.
+Figure \ref{fig:estimated_time_profile} shows the estimated hourly average profile (dashed black line), together with the sensor-specific curves associated with the $4$ technological categories considered in this study (solid colored lines).
+The average curve reproduces the main diurnal pattern, characterized by a pronounced morning peak, a moderate decline in the afternoon, and persistent pollutant levels in the evening, consistent with the spatial patterns previously observed.
+The sensor-specific curves highlight the effect of the measurement technology on the estimated signal.
+The correction associated with the measurement technology, captured by the random component, is modest in magnitude, as expected for well-calibrated sensors.
+However, the $99\%$ confidence bands of the estimated $b_k$ in the right panel of Figure \ref{fig:estimated_time_profile} indicate that these sensor-specific effects, although small, are significantly different from zero.
+Modeling sensor technology as a random effect allows us to estimate the variance $\sigma_\mathbf{b}^2$ and directly quantify the portion of variability attributable to the measurement devices.
+This is summarized by the ratio $\text{PVRE} = \hat{\sigma}_\mathbf{b}^2 / (\hat{\sigma}_\mathbf{b}^2 + \hat{\sigma}^2) = 13.52\%$, confirming that the random component captures a non-negligible share of the total variability.
+In summary, the proposed model enables a clear separation between the spatio-temporal field, which reflects the underlying pollutant dynamics, and the random component, which accounts for systematic deviations due to sensor characteristics.

+Section S3 reports a leave-one-station-out comparison of the proposed approach against \texttt{TPS} and \texttt{SOAP}, demonstrating the higher accuracy of \texttt{MEST-PDE}, for instance in terms of the Root Mean Squared Error.